alvisk/omnilink/app/src/main/java/com/example/omni_link/ai/CACTUS_INTEGRATION.md

 # Cactus SDK Integration Guide

-This document explains the Cactus SDK integration in Omni-Link.
+This document explains the Cactus SDK integration in NOMM (Nothing On My Mind).

 ## Current Status